 Instructions

-1- Heat oil and butter and add all the whole spices followed by garlic, ginger, onions and fresh red chilly.
-Cook them till they change their colour
+2- Now add garlic, ginger, onions and fresh red chilli.
+Cook them till they change their colour.
+Avoid burning them

-6- Transfer it on the flame again to add some coconut cream and mix well
+7- Transfer it on the flame again to add some coconut cream and mix well